Why sign up for our email newsletter?

 Facing governments, health services and criminal justice systems unwilling to help survivors of rape, child sexual abuse, sexual assault and other forms of sexual violence, women began to take matters into their own hands.

 In November 1974, a group of around 40 women met in London to discuss the ongoing rape crisis and what to do about it.
-That meeting eventually led to the establishment of the first ever Rape Crisis centre in England (and the whole of the UK!), which opened its doors and helpline on 15 May 1976.
+That meeting eventually led to the establishment of the UK's first ever Rape Crisis centre, which opened its doors in north London on 15 May 1976.

-Since then, an entire network of Rape Crisis centres has been established by passionate groups of women around England and Wales.
+Since then, an entire network of Rape Crisis centres has been set up by passionate groups of women around England and Wales – with a sister network also set up in Scotland.

-Today, Rape Crisis England & Wales, the national organisation representing this network, has 38 member centres.
+Today, Rape Crisis England & Wales, the national organisation representing the English and Welsh network, has 38 member centres.

 And we continue to fight – because now, even 50 years on, politicians and public services are still failing victims and survivors.